mattrussi/gitlab-com-runbooks/docs/redis/provisioning-redis-cluster.md

 Update roles/<ENV>-base.json with the relevant connection details.
 An example MR can be found [here](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/3546).

+### 2. Verification of config in a VM

-Check the confirmation detail by using Rails console inside a console instance.
+Check the confirmation detail by using `gitlab-rails console` inside a console instance.
+This is important as the pipeline does not check the correctness of the config files.
+This may impact the deploy-node as GitLab Rails connects to Redis instances on start-up.
+There was a past incident of such an [issue](https://gitlab.com/gitlab-com/gl-infra/production/-/issues/16322) for reference.

 ```
-[ gstg ] production> Gitlab::Redis::FeatureFlag.with{|c| c.ping} # replace FeatureFlag with the name of the Redis class in Rails.
+[ gstg ] production> Gitlab::Redis::FeatureFlag.with{|c| c.ping} # replace Gitlab::Redis::FeatureFlag with <RAILS_CLASS_NAME>
 => "PONG"
 [ gstg ] production>
 ```

-### 2. Configure Gitlab Rails
+### 3. Configure Gitlab Rails

 a.
 Update secret